oscarzzq/landing-page-demo/README.md

 This project is a simple, static landing page built entirely with HTML and CSS.
 The goal of this project was to practice and demonstrate core web development skills, particularly modern CSS layout techniques using Flexbox.

+## Live Demo

+You can view the live version of this project here: [https://oscarzzq.github.io/landing-page-demo/](https://oscarzzq.github.io/landing-page-demo/)

 ## **Project Overview**

 The website follows a classic landing page structure, featuring several distinct sections: